With more than 71% of small businesses having a website, itโs clear to see that having a website is mandatory in 2026.

 Why are corporate websites so much more expensive?

 Technology choices dramatically impact both costs and effectiveness at this level.
-The platforms you pick influence site speed, security, user experience, and how well it can grow in the future.
+The platforms you pick influence website speed, security, user experience, and how well it can grow in the future.

 User experience design gets heightened attention in corporate implementations, and for good reason.
 Poor experiences directly impact conversion rates and brand perception.